Peru State College

-Peru State College (Peru) is a public college in Peru, Nebraska.
-Founded by members of the Methodist Episcopal Church in 1865, making it the first and oldest institution of higher education in Nebraska, it underwent several name changes before receiving its current name.
+Peru State College (Peru) is a public college in Peru, Nebraska, United States.
+It was founded by members of the Methodist Episcopal Church in 1865, making it the first and oldest institution of higher education in Nebraska.

-The college is organized into three schools, each supporting a different set of majors, including a graduate program, plus an extensive online education program that is credited with the college's most recent successes.
+The college is organized into three schools, each supporting a different set of majors, including a graduate program, plus an extensive online education program.